11 Habits for Cultivating Gratitude (Even in Hard Times) - a little dose of happy - aldohappy.com Blog

 The answer is simple: by practicing gratitude regularly!

-But, like any habit, it takes time and effort to develop.
-The good news is, there are many things you can do.
+Like any habit, it takes time and effort to develop gratitude.
+The good news is there are many things you can do.

 Here are 11 habits for cultivating gratitude: